Wednesday, October 27, 2010

 SCENE XVIII: MR. KIM’S TOWNHOUSE – DAY

 In the previous scene, Leslie alluded to FuckFace's new job: “Alec's got him working for this Korean gangster and I think Billy's doing a really good job.”
-Cut immediately to FuckFace doing quite a job on some dirty-blonde mall skank in Mr. Kim Sung Ho's hot tub while awful hard rock plays on the stereo.
+Cut immediately to FuckFace doing quite a job on some blonde in Mr. Kim Sung Ho's hot tub while awful hard rock plays on the stereo.
 Kim (Mario Machado) arrives home early and FF is ready with a roguish smile and winking demeanor:

 FUCKFACE: Kiiiiiiim!
 I thought you were comin’ back on Thursday!*